nosco/hx/README.md

      [:div [:input {:on-change #(reset! name (-> % .-target .-value))}]]]))

 (react-dom/render
-  ;; hx/f transforms Hiccup into a React element
+  ;; hx/f transforms Hiccup into a React element.
-  (hx/f [MyComponent {:initial-name "React in CLJS"}]) (. js/document getElementById "app"))
+  ;; We only have to use it when we want to use hiccup outside of `defnc` / `defcomponent` (hx/f [MyComponent {:initial-name "React in CLJS"}]) (. js/document getElementById "app"))
 ```